karatelabs/karate/README.md

 For a [`call`](#call) (or [`callonce`](#callonce)) - payload / data structures (JSON, XML, Map-like or List-like) variables are 'passed by reference' which means that steps within the 'called' feature can update or mutate them.
 This is actually the intent most of the time and is convenient.
 If you want to pass a 'clone' to a 'called' feature, you can do so using the rarely used `copy` keyword that works very similar to [type conversion](#type-conversion).
 This is best explained in this example: [`copy-caller.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/copy-caller.feature)

 ## Calling JavaScript Functions
 Examples of [defining and using JavaScript functions](#javascript-functions) appear in earlier sections of this document.
 Being able to define and re-use JavaScript functions is a powerful capability of Karate.
 For example, you can:
 * call re-usable functions that take complex data as an argument and return complex data that can be stored in a variable
 * call and interoperate with Java code if needed
 * share and re-use test [utilities](#commonly-needed-utilities) or 'helper' functionality across your organization

 In real-life scripts, you would typically also use this capability of Karate to [`configure headers`](#configure-headers) where the specified JavaScript function uses the variables that result from a [sign in](#calling-other-feature-files) to manipulate headers for all subsequent HTTP requests.
 And it is worth mentioning that the Karate [configuration 'bootstrap'](#configuration) routine is itself a JavaScript function.

+> Also refer to the [`eval`](#eval) keyword for a simpler way to execute arbitrary JavaScript that can be useful in some situations.

 ### The `karate` object
 A JavaScript function or expression at runtime has access to a utility object in a variable named: `karate`.
 This provides the following methods: